Fire and rescue services

 Emergency and ambulance services are very limited.
 Response times are slow, especially in rural areas.

-If you become seriously ill or injured, you'll need to be evacuated to Caracas.
-Medical evacuation can be very expensive.
+If you become seriously ill or injured, you’ll need to be evacuated to Caracas or another country with better facilities.
+Medical evacuations are very expensive.
+Make sure your travel insurance covers medical evacuations.
+The Australian Government won't pay these costs.

 Penalties for drug offences are severe.
 They include long sentences in dangerous local jails that are among the worst in the world.